Updated April 27, 2021.

 Although one can buy marine grade plywood from a hardware store like Home Depot, the quality, according to reviewers, is medium grade.
 However, the product states its construction using the wood of fir trees3.

 Many of the reviewers have complained about the wood.
-However, a few of the seemingly more experienced reviewers commented that it was indeed a medium quality marine grade plywood.
-A common error people make with this type of marine-grade plywood is not understanding that they still need to coat the plywood.
+However, a few of the seemingly more experienced reviewers commented that it was indeed medium-quality marine grade plywood.
+People make a common error with this type of marine-grade plywood that they still need to coat the plywood.

-As mentioned previously, fir boards will crack and weather, so it must be coated with (ideally) a fiberglass skin and resin epoxy.
+As mentioned previously, fir boards will crack and weather, so they must be coated with (ideally) fiberglass skin and resin epoxy.
 Even the best of woods will disintegrate over time unless properly treated and maintained.

 One of the most common types of marine plywood in North America is the Douglas-Fir marine plywood.
-It is an excessively heavy wood best used for boats meant to be strong and rot-resistant.
+It is a hefty wood best used for boats meant to be strong and rot-resistant.
 The downside to using fir is the ‘checking’ (cracking) issue when exposed to the elements.
 For best results, this wood should be used as a structural hull skin and then coated with fiberglass and epoxy.